guillermo-carrasco/guillermo-carrasco.github.com/_posts/2015-10-04-migrating-from-wordpress.md

 JS snipped in all pages you want to track is enough after signing in into Google Analytics and linking your page.
 In this case though, you can't recover stats from WordPress, which is a pity since I had stats from 2012.
 Not a big deal though.

+## Summary
+I think the trouble was worth it, it was a bit ted¡ious to move all the posts, since I decided to port them manually, both for reviewing and because all exporters I found converted my posts to ugly html instead of markdown.

+_Bonus_: Following the core idea of the blog "In automation we trust", this blog is automatically tested in [Travis-CI](https://travis-ci.org/guillermo-carrasco/guillermo-carrasco.github.com)

 [disqus]: https://disqus.com/
 [import_instructions]: https://help.disqus.com/customer/portal/articles/466255-importing-comments-from-wordpress